Call for applications

 The Arts Promotion Centre Finland requires that applicants familiarise themselves with the call for applications before filling in the application.

-Operational subsidies are intended for communities, such as associations, cooperatives and companies, in the fields of film, literature, visual arts, photographic art, media art, design, and illustrations and comics.
+Operational subsidies are intended for communities, such as associations, cooperatives and companies, in the fields of architecture, film, literature, visual arts, photographic art, media art, design, and illustrations and comics.